webamigos/RagenAI/README.md

 temporal server start-dev
 ```

-In production probably we will use Temporal Cloud.
+In production, we will probably use Temporal Cloud.

-There is a new temporal directory and couple of scripts
+There is a new temporal directory and a couple of scripts

 ### Using docker

-There is example repo https://github.com/temporalio/edu-101-typescript-code from which we can use docker compose files.
+There is an example repo https://github.com/temporalio/docker-compose from which we can use docker compose files.

 You can run